velostudio/blog/revel-one-million-cubes.md

 The next bottleneck was SQLite.
 I was hammering the database with individual inserts for each element when loading DSL files.

 I added some SQLite pragmas for better performance (WAL mode, larger cache, memory temp storage), but the biggest win was **transaction batching**.
-Originally, the DSL executor was creating individual transactions for each element.
-I refactored it to wrap the entire DSL execution in a single transaction:
+Originally, I was wrapping each individual element save/load operation in its own transaction.
+I refactored it to wrap all element saving/loading operations in a single transaction:

 ```c
 database_begin_transaction(canvas->model->db);